 What Is an HHO Kit?

-HHO kits are devices that use water to produce hydrogen and oxygen to add to your vehicle’s fuel.
-Hydrogen is extremely flammable and while oxygen is not technically combustible, it makes things burn much more rapidly and efficiently.
-The chemistry behind the process of making these gasses is simple: pass electricity through water and the energy splits the water molecules into its two components, hydrogen and oxygen.
+The chemistry behind the process of making these gases is simple: pass electricity through water and the energy splits the water molecules into its two components, hydrogen and oxygen.
 This process is known as electrolysis.
-Most HHO kits use electricity from the vehicle’s alternator, pass it through a water tank, and then collect the gas and add it to the vehicle’s fuel system.

 Why Don’t HHO Kits Work?

-In fact, most commercial applications of electrolysis — where large factories produce hydrogen and oxygen for use elsewhere, like welding for example — only have efficiency rates of 50% to 60% which means that about half of the energy used to create the oxygen and hydrogen from water is lost in the process.
+In fact, even in commercial applications of electrolysis — where large factories produce hydrogen and oxygen for use elsewhere (like in welding, for example) — only have efficiency rates of around 75 percent, which means that nearly a third of the energy used to create the oxygen and hydrogen from water is lost in the process.